pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 ## <a id='storage'></a>Step 5: Configure Resources and Storage

-Resource Settings allow you to configure the resources that are allocated to the VM on which the Tanzu Kubernetes Grid Integrated Edition API and other component services, such as UAA, run.
+Resource Settings allow you to configure the resources that are allocated to the VM on which the {{  vars.product }} API and other component services, such as UAA, run.
 Allocate resources according to the workloads that TKGI will run.
 You can also activate High Availability for the TKGI Database and deploy multiple instances of the TKGI API VM.

-Tanzu Kubernetes Grid Integrated Edition, the MySQL database runs on a separate VM to the Tanzu Kubernetes Grid Integrated Edition API and other components.
+{{  vars.product }}, the MySQL database runs on a separate VM to the {{  vars.product }} API and other components.

-You must also designate the datastores to use for the different types of storage required by your Tanzu Kubernetes Grid Integrated Edition deployment.
+You must also designate the datastores to use for the different types of storage required by your {{  vars.product }} deployment.

-- Ephemeral storage is used to contain the files for ephemeral VMs that Tanzu Kubernetes Grid Integrated Edition creates during installation, upgrade, and operation.
+- Ephemeral storage is used to contain the files for ephemeral VMs that {{  vars.product }} creates during installation, upgrade, and operation.
 Ephemeral VMs are automatically created and deleted as needed.
-- Permanent storage is used for permanent Tanzu Kubernetes Grid Integrated Edition data.
+- Permanent storage is used for permanent {{  vars.product }} data.
 - Kubernetes persistent volume storage is used to store Kubernetes persistent volumes, for use in stateful applications.

 You can use different datastores for the storage of permanent and ephemeral data.
-If you deactivate the permanent storage option, Tanzu Kubernetes Grid Integrated Edition uses the ephemeral storage for permanent data.
+If you deactivate the permanent storage option, {{  vars.product }} uses the ephemeral storage for permanent data.
 For information about when it is appropriate to share the ephemeral, permanent, and persistent volume datastores or use separate ones, see [PersistentVolume Storage Options on vSphere](./vsphere-persistent-storage.html).

 You can use VMware vSAN, Network File Share (NFS), or VMFS storage for ephemeral, permanent, and Kubernetes persistent storage.
 Datastores can only be selected if their minimum capacity is greater than 250GB.

-To configure the resources available on the Tanzu Kubernetes Grid Integrated Edition API VM:
+To configure the resources available on the {{  vars.product }} API VM:

 1. (Optional) Toggle **TKGI Database** to activate database HA mode.
-1. For **TKGI Database Persistent Disk Size**, select the size of the persistent disk for the Tanzu Kubernetes Grid Integrated Edition MySQL database VM.
+1. For **TKGI Database Persistent Disk Size**, select the size of the persistent disk for the {{  vars.product }} MySQL database VM.

     * Set the TKGI Database Persistent Disk Size according to the amount of data that you expect the cluster workload to store.
-1. Use the **TKGI Database VM Type** drop-down menu to select from different combinations of CPU, RAM, and storage for the Tanzu Kubernetes Grid Integrated Edition MySQL database VM.
+1. Use the **TKGI Database VM Type** drop-down menu to select from different combinations of CPU, RAM, and storage for the {{  vars.product }} MySQL database VM.

     * Choose the configuration for the TKGI Database VM depending on the volume of database operations that it will run.
 1. Use the **TKGI API Instances** drop-down menu to select 1, 2, or 3 instances of the TKGI API VM.
-1. For **TKGI API Persistent Disk Size**, select the size of the persistent disk for the Tanzu Kubernetes Grid Integrated Edition API VM.
+1. For **TKGI API Persistent Disk Size**, select the size of the persistent disk for the {{  vars.product }} API VM.

     Set the TKGI API Persistent Disk Size according to the number of pods that you expect the cluster workload to run continuously.
 It is recommended to allocate 10GB for every 500 pods.
 For example:

     * For 1000 pods, allocate `20GB`.
     * For 10,000 pods, allocate `200GB`.
     * For 50,000 pods, allocate `1TB`.
-1. Use the **TKGI API VM Type** drop-down menu to select from different combinations of CPU, RAM, and storage for the Tanzu Kubernetes Grid Integrated Edition API VM.
+1. Use the **TKGI API VM Type** drop-down menu to select from different combinations of CPU, RAM, and storage for the {{  vars.product }} API VM.

     Choose the configuration for the API VM depending on the expected CPU, memory, and storage consumption of the workloads that it will run.
 For example, some workloads might require a large compute capacity but relatively little storage, while others might require a large amount of storage and less compute capacity.